-- X. That in response to the aforesaid letter, the complainant sent a letter on 05.10.2020 to the respondent informing about the discrepancies in the promised and actual unit and for the cancelation of the unit as this high loading, absence of service corridors and change in the layout plan without consent was unacceptable to the complainant. - XI.
-That the various written and verbal reminders to the companies and visit to the office went unanswered by the respondent and complainant is forced to take the complainant to the Hon'ble Authority for the resolution of the matter. - XII.
-That as per the clause 1.6 of the builder buyer agreement the respondent convinced the complainant that the carpet area will be at least the 50% of the super area which is in line with the standard practice in the commercial units, and also the service corridors are an essential part of the kiosks and food court units , but has miserably failed to keep its commitment. - XIII.
+- X. That in response to the aforesaid letter, the complainant sent a letter on 06.10.2020 to the respondent informing about the discrepancies in the promised and actual unit and for the cancelation of the unit due to this high loading, absence of service corridors and change in the layout plan without his consent being unacceptable to the complainant. - XI.
+That the various written and verbal reminders to the companies and visit to the office went unanswered by the respondent and complainant is forced to file the complaint before the Hon'ble Authority for the resolution of the matter. - XII.
+That as per the clause 1.6 of the builder buyer agreement, the respondent convinced the complainant that the carpet area will be at least 50% of the super area which is in line with the standard practice in the commercial units, and also the service corridors are an essential part of the kiosks and food court units but the respondent has miserably failed to keep its commitment. - XIII.
 That the main grievance of the complainant in the present complainant is that the complainant is an end user who wished to open the food chain unit in the premises, but the high loading has rendered this unit as unfit for the usage as the food court, as it becomes impossible to open the kitchen in such as short space.

 - XIV.
 That the other grievance of the complainant is that the builder has changed the layout of the unit and the absence of the service corridors has made this unit a safety hazard and unfit for opening any food outlets.
-That as per Section 12 of The Real Estate (Regulation and Development) Act, 2016 this becomes the matter of the fact that the respondent misled the complainant about the exorbitantly high loading and showed the one layout at the time of booking and changed the layout later on without consent and made these units a safety hazard due to the absence of service corridors. - XV.
-That the complainant stated that about the discrepancies in the promised and actual unit and for the cancelation of the unit as this high loading, absence of service corridors and change in the layout plan without consent was unacceptable to the complainant leading to filing this complaint seeking refund of the deposited amount along with other relief. - C. Relief sought by the complainant: - - The complainant has sought following relief(s): - Direct the respondent to refund the amount of Rs.10,32,731/- along with interest. - D. Reply by the respondent
+That as per section 12 of the Real Estate (Regulation and Development) Act, 2016, this becomes the matter of the fact that the respondent misled the complainant about the exorbitantly high loading and showed the one layout at the time of booking and changed the layout later on without consent and made these units a safety hazard due to the absence of service corridors. - XV.
+That the complainant has cancelled the allotment of the subject unit due to the discrepancies in the promised and actual unit, high loading, absence of service corridors and change in the layout plan without consent of the complainant being unacceptable to the complainant which lead to filing this complaint seeking refund of the deposited amount along with interest as per the provisions of the Act.

+C. Relief sought by the complainant: -

+- 9. The complainant has sought following relief(s): - Direct the respondent to refund the amount of Rs.10,32,732/- along with interest.

+D. Reply by the respondent